Which PureVita Limited Ingredient Recipes Get

-And a fat-to-protein ratio of about 52%.
+And a fat-to-protein ratio of about 54%.

-Near-average protein.
-Below-average fat.
-And above-average carbs as compared to a typical dry dog food.
+Above-average protein.
+Near-average fat.
+And near-average carbs when compared to a typical dry dog food.

-NutriSource PureVita is a grain-inclusive, limited-ingredient dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+NutriSource PureVita is a grain-inclusive, limited-ingredient dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.